Unbinned Inference with Correlated Events: Numerical Results

 Figure~\ref{fig:uncertainty-and-bias-vs-resolution-nn} has a similar setup as Fig.~\ref{fig:uncertainty-and-bias-vs-resolution}, but compares the KDE and NN approaches within OmniFold.
 The trends with the NN are similar.

-We found that the activation function can affect the degree of regularization in the NN output, which also affects the strength and distance scale of the weight correlations in the OmniFold output.
-Interestingly, we found that the inference uncertainty is insensitive to these correlations for our multivariate normal model.
+We found that the activation function can affect the degree of regularization in the NN outptut, which also affects the strength and distance scale of the weight correlations in the OmniFold output.
+Interestingly, we found that the inference uncertainty is insensitive to these correlations.
+This is discussed in more detail in Appendix~\ref{app:activation}.